11 Tips for Surfing Safely

 Many of our Barefoot Surf Travel coaches have been teaching the sport for more than 10 years.
 Not one of our surf instructors has seen any of the following: drowning, broken bones, or shark attacks (we felt we had to include that one!).
 Being a water sport, surfing has the advantage of being a “lower-impact” sport compared to sports like skateboarding or snowboarding (with the exception of big wave surfing or course).

 What we have seen are bruises and cuts caused by surfboards.
 After so many years of surf coaching, we have seen quite a few minor injuries occur to our students.
 We can probably affirm that more than 90% of injuries are caused by their own surfboard.
-A surfer is constantly attacHed to his surfboard by his leash.
+Surfers are constantly attached to their surfboard by their leash.

-The leash is a 6 to 9 feet urethane cord that tethers the surfer’s ankle to his surfboard.
+The leash is a 6-to-9-foot urethane cord that tethers the surfer’s ankle to their surfboard.
 It is a great device, as it always keeps your surfboard close, which can sometimes act as a lifebuoy.
 But the leash is also a treacherous accessory for the same reason.
 Because of the leash, your surfboard is always within a radius of 6 to 9 feet to you.
-This raises your chances of getting hit by your surfboard.
+This raises your chances of getting hit by your surfboard, so always try to protect yourself from your board.

 4. Wipeouts: jump far from your surfboard.